 A Citation Letter stating simply and concisely why the Award has been conferred accompanies each award and is read aloud at its presentation.

-Unlike other awards, this is not open to general application and is on the exclusive recommendation of the FINZ Fellows to Council.
+Unlike other awards, this is not open to general application and is on the exclusive recommendation of the FINZ Fellows to Board.

 The FINZ Constitution reads: